ScriptAddicts/hiring/senior_data_analyst.md

-# This position is not currently open
+# This position is currently open

 ## Senior Data Analyst